elastos/Elastos/Carrier.Swift.SDK/README.md

 https://github.com/elastos/Elastos.NET.Carrier.Native.SDK
 ```

-Finished building iOS NDKs for Carrier, you would have native output libraries 'lipo'ed with serveral CPU architectures supported.
-Currently, only x86-64 and arm64 CPU architectures are supported.
+Finished building iOS NDKs for Carrier, you would have native output libraries **'lipo'ed** with serveral CPU architectures supported.
+Currently, only **x86-64** and **arm64** CPU architectures are supported.

-The output static libraries would be listed under "_dist/lipo" directory in Carrier Native source.
+The output static libraries would be listed under **"_dist/lipo"** directory in Carrier Native source.

 ### 2.Import Carrier NDK

-The directory "NativeDistributions" where to import native libraries and headers has the following directory structure:
+The directory **"NativeDistributions"** to import native libraries and headers should have following directory structure:

 ```
 NativeDistributions